 Don’t compromise the value of your work, but meet the clients needs with a flexible price plan.
 Be firm in the belief that your storytelling skills are enough to make every cent worth it.

 21. How to create balance in your life and business

 When we talk about the balance between life and business, people think about minimizing hours at work and keeping work from intruding into quality time at home.
 That’s the conventional way of looking at it.

 What I’m proposing is a better idea of balance.
 Just work on energy-producing activities.
 These are activities which maximize your opportunities in business and are aligned with your vision of contributing to the world.

 Lessen your low-impact activities.
-Reduce taking in clients who are moving in a separate journey from where you’re taking your business.
+Reduce taking in clients who are moving on a separate journey from where you’re taking your business.
 Less is more.
 That’s how you create balance.

 If you loved the material I’ve accumulated all these years, there’s more to capture from my free online training.
-Just click the link and enter your e-mail address to get more of the insights I’ve shared here and learn more on the art of storytelling.
+Just click the link and enter your e-mail address to get more of the insights I’ve shared here, and learn more about the art of storytelling.